Taitava/obsidian-shellcommands-documentation/Events/Events - general principles.md

 An obvious feature of the *Shell commands* plugin is the ability to execute shell commands from Obsidian's command palette, and via hotkeys.
 In addition to this, shell commands can also be executed automatically under certain circumstances - by using events.

-For example, you can launch a set of applications [[After Obsidian starts|every time you open Obsidian]], so you will have all the needed tool programs open when you start your day by working on a project.
+For example, you can launch a set of applications [[Obsidian starts|every time you open Obsidian]], so you will have all the needed tool programs open when you start your day by working on a project.
 And when you are done for the day, you can [[watch cat videos on YouTube after closing Obsidian]].

 ## Enabling events
 When you have [[How to define shell commands|created a shell command]] and are looking at it [[How to define shell commands#^shell-command-controls|in the settings]], click the *Events* icon to open up an *extra options modal*: